RaphaelPrevost/hashmap-benchmark/README.md

 The numbers provided here come from my own machine, a M2 Max, and were gathered using hyperfine.
 All the timings are wall-clock medians in milliseconds, lower is better.
-Not all implementations have some "reserve" feature, so I have not used it for those who do.
+Not all implementations have some "reserve" feature, so the benchmark purposefully does not use capacity hints.
 I have chosen to use each implementation "as-is" including their default hash function, because that's how a developer using the various libraries would experience them.
 ASKL uses rapidhashNano.

+## AI disclosure

+I have written my hashmap the old-fashioned way, without AI, however the benchmark harness, part of the unit tests and some of the documentation have been edited with AI.

 ## Outputs